Key takeaways

 Mechanism of action: Tirzepatide mimics both GLP-1 and GIP, another gut hormone that can impact blood sugar and appetite.

-Form and frequency: Zepbound comes in either a single-dose pen or a single-use vial that you inject with a syringe.
+Form and frequency: Zepbound comes as a single-dose pen or a single-use vial that you inject with a syringe.
 You inject Zepbound once weekly on the same day each week.

 Dose strengths: Zepbound comes in six dose strengths: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.

-Cost: Zepbound pens cost $1086.37 per month before insurance or other discounts and savings programs.
-You can also access Zepbound vials (2.5 mg and 5 mg) through Lilly Direct for $349 and $499, respectively.
+Cost: Zepbound pens cost $1,086.37 per month before insurance or other discounts and savings programs.
+You can also access Zepbound vials for $299–$449 per month, depending on the dose.

-While semaglutide binds to GLP-1 receptors, tirzepatide binds to both GLP-1 and GIP receptors.
-Some research suggests that tirzepatide’s dual-action mechanism may make it more effective for weight loss and blood sugar control.
+While semaglutide only targets and binds to GLP-1 receptors, tirzepatide is a dual agonist that acts on both GLP-1 and GIP receptors.
+Research suggests this dual action may be why tirzepatide can be more effective than semaglutide for weight loss and blood sugar control.

 Tirzepatide vs. semaglutide for weight loss